GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 - **Codecademy:** Started the *Learn Python 3* course.
 - **Codédex:** Completed the *Pythagorean Theorem* module—practice with integers, input/output functions.
 Enjoying the interactive nature.

-##
+---

-13 May 25
+## 13 May 25

-Learning Summary
+**Learning Summary**

-Codédex (Python):
+**Codédex (Python)**:
-•	Continued progress in Variables module:
+- •	Continued progress in Variables module:
-•	Reviewed Operators (using temperature as an example, reminiscent of PEMDAS)
+- •	Reviewed Operators (using temperature as an example, reminiscent of PEMDAS)
-•	Learned about Exponents and exponentiation using Body Mass Index (BMI) example
+- •	Learned about Exponents and exponentiation using Body Mass Index (BMI) example
-•	Earned 100 XP and unlocked Discord community access
+- •	Earned 100 XP and unlocked Discord community access
-•	Next up: Pythagorean Theorem (will likely include user input/output)
+- •	Next up: Pythagorean Theorem (will likely include user input/output)
-•	Started #30NitesOfCode Challenge
+- •	Started #30NitesOfCode Challenge
-•	Logged Day 1 ; Hatched in-platform pet after logging entry
+- •	Logged Day 1 ; Hatched in-platform pet after logging entry
-•	Discovered and bookmarked real-world Python projects for future practice
+- •	Discovered and bookmarked real-world Python projects for future practice

-Codecademy:
+**Codecademy**:
 •	Paused for today

-Video Learning / Research:
+**Video Learning / Research**:
 •	Watched 30 mins of Liam’s Ultimate AI Agency Masterclass
 •	Key takeaways: Education, Consulting, and Implementation are the 3 pillars
 •	You don’t need to be a coder to start making use of AI tools and services